-In 2014, Kasia made her Philadelphia debut as Tatiana in Eugene Onegin with Russian Opera Workshop at the Academy of Vocal Arts.
-Her other operatic credits include Marguerite in Faust, Giulietta in I Capuleti e I Montecchi, and covering the role of Female Chorus in The Rape of Lucretia all at Manhattan School of Music, First Lady in The Magic Flute with New York Lyric Opera Theatre and Miss Jessel in The Turn of the Screw with the Bay Area Summer Opera Theatre Institute.
+For the 2015-2016 season, Kasia was an Artist in Residence at Dayton Opera and studio artist at Chautauqua Opera.
+In Dayton, she sang the role Kate Pinkerton in the company’s production of Madama Butterfly and covered the role of Desdemona in Otello.
+She also performed in two outreach school tours (Shakespeare Sings! and Cooking Up Opera) and collaborated with members of the Dayton Philharmonic in a chamber recital at the Dayton Art Institute.
+As a studio artist at Chautauqua Opera, Kasia made her professional debut as the Second Apparition in Macbeth.
+Her other operatic credits include Tatyana in Eugene Onegin at the Russian Opera Workshop, Marguerite in Faust, Giulietta in I Capuleti e I Montecchi, and covering the role of Female Chorus in The Rape of Lucretia all at Manhattan School of Music, First Lady in The Magic Flute with New York Lyric Opera Theatre and Miss Jessel in The Turn of the Screw with the Bay Area Summer Opera Theatre Institute.
 In 2013, Kasia also sang the role of Angel More in Manhattan School of Music’s production of The Mother of Us All and is featured on the official recording produced by Albany Records.

 Originally from Summit, New Jersey, Kasia holds degrees from Columbia University (BA) and Manhattan School of Music (MM).
 In 2011, she also studied at L'Accademia Internazionale della Musica in Milan, Italy.
-She is the recipient of a Metropolitan Opera National Council Encouragement Award (Capitol District, 2016), the Richard and Brooke L. Rapaport Prize for Summer Music Study from Columbia University and a Chautauqua Opera Guild Award.
-Kasia currently resides in New York City where she studies with Nikki Li Hartliep.
+She is the recipient of the Santa Fe Opera Campbell Wachter Memorial Award for Singers, a Metropolitan Opera National Council Encouragement Award (Capitol District, 2016), the Richard and Brooke L. Rapaport Prize for Summer Music Study from Columbia University and a Chautauqua Opera Guild Award.
+Kasia currently resides in New York City.